Isan-Rivkin/termctl/README.md

 ## Limitations

-- `async_send_text` types into whatever the pane is currently doing.
-There is no shell-prompt awareness; if your shell is slow to start, the typed command may be lost.
-Run termctl on already-open shells.
-- iTerm2 enforces a minimum pane size.
-Splitting more panes than the window can hold will fail with a pane-split error (exit 4).
 - macOS + iTerm2 only.
 There is no fallback for Terminal.app, tmux, or other terminals.
 - The default delimiter `--` collides with command flags.
 If a command needs a literal `--`, set a different separator with `--delimiter`.
-- termctl logs only its own diagnostics.
-The panes' command output stays in the panes; capturing it requires a different approach (e.g. piping through `tee` inside each command).

 ## Troubleshooting